r0adkll/upload-google-play/README.md

 **Required:** The Android release file(s) to upload (.apk or .aab).
 Multiple files are separated by ','.

+### `releaseName`

+The release name.
+Not required to be unique.
+If not set, the name is generated from the APK's versionName.
+If the release contains multiple APKs, the name is generated from the date.

 ### `track`

 **Required:** The track in which you want to assign the uploaded app.